 I have a saucepan specifically for melting chocolate.
 In this case, it really does not matter whether you use the microwave or the stovetop.
 Microwave the chocolate in a bowl for 30 seconds, remove the bowl from the microwave and stir, then repeat the process until the chocolate is melted.

-Every time I have made these cupcakes, they have been a hit.
-People are sceptical at first at the combination (bacon on a cupcake?), but once they try it, they are in love.
-They are easy and delicious and very fun.
+Every time I have made these cupcakes, they have been an absolute hit.
+People are sceptical at first at the combination (Chocolate bacon?
+Chocolate bacon on a cupcake?), but once they try it, they are in love.
+They are easy, delicious, definitely memorable and very fun.
 In my opinion, they are much better than the Elvis sandwich.

 Don’t forget to save this recipe so that you can use the peanut butter frosting with our moist chocolate cupcakes, too!